thinkofher/horror/README.md

 Thanks to `WithError` function and `Adapter` type you can use `horror.Handler` with existing go code based on `http.Handler` interface.

-If you're interested how to use this module, please see examples that are placed in [examples](./examples) directory.
+If you're interested in using this module, please see examples that are placed in [examples](./examples) directory.

 See [github.com/thinkofher/horror/status](./status/doc.go) for convenient http errors that